 Esther A. Mills, President

 Esther has lived in Longmont for more than 30 years.
 She volunteered with the Longmont Humane Society for 24 years, serving as volunteer coordinator for eight years and on the board for 12 years.
 She owns/operates Mrs. Doolittle’s Doggie Daycare.
 She is the chair of the Fundraising Committee.
-Her son and daughter are grown up, but she shares her home with her feline family.
+She has a granddaughter she adores and shares her home with her feline family.

 George Limestahl, Treasurer

 George holds Engineering degrees from the University of Cincinnati and worked for IBM and Lexmark International before retiring.
-He and his late wife Bev moved to Longmont in 1975 on IBM relocation from Lexington, Kentucky.
-George has served previously on local nonprofit boards of directors and finance committees, including for the Longmont Humane Society, where he served as Treasurer and on the Finance Committee, and currently on the Finance Committee of Central Presbyterian Church.
-At home, George is head of staff for the always amusing and engaging cat BW.
+He and his late wife, Bev, moved to Longmont in 1975 from Lexington, Kentucky.
+George has served on local nonprofit boards of directors and finance committees, including the Longmont Humane Society, where he served as Treasurer and on the Finance Committee, and the Finance Committee of Central Presbyterian Church.
+George has lived with cats most of his life, from his childhood companion Sylvester to the much-loved and recently departed LFFAC adoptee Blaze.

 Dr. Molly Abernathy, DVM